daclev/darrellcleveland.com/src/content/01_goals.md

  It is a great way to give back, reflect on prior experience, and share information that may be helpful to others.

 Thanks for reading!
-Hope you read on as I take this blogging journey.
+And, hope you read on.